AlexStyx/traitor/README.md

-Afasfasfasasdfasdfasfasfasfsafasfasfsfutomatically exploit low-hanging fruit to pop a root shell.
+fsfsfasfasfsfsafsdffasfasfasasdfasdfasfasfasfsafasfasfsfutomatically exploit low-hanging fruit to pop a root shell.
 Linux privilege escalation made easy!

 Traitor packages up a bunch of methods to exploit local misconfigurations and vulnerabilities in order to pop a root shell: